 4. What you're allowed to do

-You should also check whether there are any restrictions on what you can do with your property, eg if:
+Regardless of whether your project needs a building consent or not, you should talk to your council to see whether you need a resource consent, and check whether there are any restrictions on what you can do with your property, e.g. if:

-- there are land covenants on the title, you might be restricted with what you can build on the site
+- there are land convenants on the title, you might be restricted with what you can build on the site

 - you have a cross-lease title, you'll need to get formal approval from your neighbours before making any exterior structural changes